haberdashPI/vscode-master-key/README.md

 #### Keybinding hints

-See a quick pick palette of possible bindings for the current mode and prefix of keys already pressed
+See a quick pick palette of possible bindings for the current mode and prefix of keys already pressed.

 ![example of palette](images/readme/palette.png)

+The example above shows the bindings available after pressing `m` in the Larkin keybinding set that is included with Master Key.

 ### Editing Features